About this series of articles

 But whilst you must provide the model cancellation form in your system or process, the consumer is not obliged to use it.
-He can notify you in any way he likes, and in hard or soft copy.
+They can notify you in any way they like, and in hard or soft copy.
 That includes, by letter or written note, by e-mail, or even by an SMS text message.

-If you offer an online cancellation form on your website then your customer may use that, but if he does, then you must acknowledge receipt of that notice without delay through what the Regulations call a durable medium - e-mail message, written letter, or text message.
+If you offer an online cancellation form on your website then your customer may use that, but if they do, then you must acknowledge receipt of that notice without delay through what the Regulations call a durable medium - e-mail message, written letter, or text message.

 Of course, the cancellation is effective only if the communication is sent to you before the end of the cancellation period.